nasa-jpl/captoolkit/README.md

 ### Scripts

-In the `scripts` folder we dump extra code (generic and specific) that we have used to support our analyses.
+* `scripts/` - This folder contains supporting code (generic and specific) that we have used in our analyses.
 We provide these scripts **as is** in case you find them usefull.